THE CACTUS MAN

 Schott’s Century Plant is a beautiful, petite species.
 The deep green leaves are edged with white filaments.
 Each leaf is often one foot long.
 At maturity, Schott’s Century Plant can be up to 18” high x 24” wide.
 The flower stalks can be 9 feet in height.
 This strain is native to South Western New Mexico.
 Zone 6.
 It’s been known to survive in De...

-The Rainbow Cactus is a beauty with prominent, terminal spines.
+The Rainbow Cactus is a beauty with moderate terminal spines.
 Spines change color as they age, giving the plants variously colored "rings".
-Fuchsia flowers.
+Yellow/gold flowers.
 8" high x 15" wide.
 Zone 6.
 Sold in 2.5" pots.

 The thin pads are quite spherical and up to 8" across.
 Single yellow flowers in June followed by juicy lavender fruit.
 15" high by 36" wide.
 Zone 5/6.
 Collected by Al Frost in Oklahoma.
 Sold as unrooted cutting.